 - Noble Demon: Sure, she's a very nice young woman, but her entire mission, which she wholeheartedly supports, is to retrieve a NOC list of Qunari sleeper agents in Chantry territory so that the land will be observed and more easily conquered when the eventual new invasion happens.

-- Odd Friendship: With Hawke, particularly a mage Hawke since Tallis is a member of the Qunari, she freely admits that she's not a fan of magic and largely agrees with their philosophy that Mages should be be locked up for their own good (and bluntly agrees with the Qunari principle of what happens to mages).
+- Odd Friendship: With Hawke, particularly a mage Hawke since Tallis is a member of the Qunari, freely admits that she's not a fan of magic and largely agrees with their philosophy that Mages should be be locked up for their own good (and bluntly agrees with the Qunari principle of what happens to mages).
 Despite this, if Hawke has become basilit'an, she has no problem with them and states that as all Qunari know and respect them an an equal.

 - Paper-Thin Disguise: Has a Qunari emblem on her armor.

 - Rhetorical Question Blunder: When she suggests that under the Qun, Hawke could have a purpose.Hawke: I have a purpose.
 I protect Kirkwall.

 - Which makes her subsequent comment that this was not what she meant a tad ironic, since she's failed to realise that by fully embracing the role that they have been given, Hawke actually is living by one of the central tenets of the Qun, at least in their own way.
 Especially since the Arishok can point this out in conversation.

 - The Schlub Pub Seduction Deduction: Parodied.
 There's a Running Gag where she attempts this with multiple people in order to get a key, and keeps failing for various reasons. note Though according to her, she's done this multiple times in the past, and Hawke just caught her on a bad day.